reethd/Employee-Tracker/README.md

 ## Installation

 In order for this application to function properly, make sure that you have nodejs and mysql properly installed.
-Then, navigate to the directory that you have cloned this repository into and log into mysql by entering <mysql -u root -p>.
-Once logged in, enter <source ./db/schema.sql> and <source ./db/seeds.sql>.
+Then, navigate to the directory that you have cloned this repository into and log into mysql by entering 'mysql -u root -p>' Once logged in, enter 'source ./db/schema.sql' and 'source ./db/seeds.sql'.
 These will eestablish the initial database.
-You can then enter <npm i> to install all dependencies and run the application by entering <npm start>.
+You can then enter 'npm i' to install all dependencies and run the application by entering 'npm start'.

 ## Usage

-After running the <npm start> command, the user will choose what to do from a provided list of actions.
+After running the 'npm start' command, the user will choose what to do from a provided list of actions.
 Simply follow the prompts on screen and the application will update the database for you.
-To exit the application, choose the "Quit" option from the main menu or type <ctrl + c>.
+To exit the application, choose the "Quit" option from the main menu or type 'ctrl + c'.

 Demonstration video link:https://drive.google.com/file/d/1OHINla-ig6P9NWSmS7-TOM3mjwfsS7lq/view